What is Sonohysterography?

 How do I arrange for a sonohysterography procedure?

-When you have been referred for a sonohysterography, please call the Ultrasound Care practice most convenient to you.
+When you have been referred for a sonohysterography, please call the Ultrasound Care practice most convenient to you in Sydney.
 Our specialist obstetricians and sonographers can provide this procedure at all our rooms and our admin team will help find an appointment that best suits your needs.